sbagoudou/sbagoudou/README.md

 - 👋 Hi, I’m @sbagoudou
-- 👀 I’m interested in coding, learning new stuff, video games, etc.
+- 👀 I’m interested in the life the universe and everything.
-- 🌱 I’m currently learning java programing
+- 🌱 I’m currently in tatooine
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Blackstar
-- 📫 How to reach me ...
+- 📫 How to reach me ... you can't

 <!---
 sbagoudou/sbagoudou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.